Delhi Tourism and Transportation Development Corporation: Other tourist activities

 South Extension is an up market shopping area and several global brands are available here.

-Chandni Chowk is India’s largest whole sale market and tiny kiosks have brisk sales.
+Chandni Chowk is India’s largest wholesale market and tiny kiosks have brisk sales.
 It is located in Old Delhi.
 According to the history of Delhi Shah Jehan had planned the market for his daughter to shop at her will for whatever she wanted.

 Dilli Haat is an addition to the magnificence of Delhi where artisans from various corners of India showcase their talent and sell their wares.

 Besides the core activity of promotion of tourism, the Corporation directly sells liquor all over Delhi, which is one of the few activities that provides net profit to the corporation.
 The sale of liquor is carried out through liquor shops, which number over one hundred, and includes the direct selling of Indian Made Foreign Liquor (IMFL) and Country Made Liquor (CL).

 The Corporation constructs flyovers as part of the development of infrastructure for easy commuting by tourists in Delhi.
 The revenue for the construction of some of the flyovers in Delhi has been generated from a share of profit that the Corporation earns from the sale of Country made Liquor (CL).
 The Corporation charges a flat rate of profit, a margin of Rs.6 per bottle of country liquor, of which a share of Rs.5/- has been fixed as a contribution towards the construction of flyovers.
 The construction is carried of tourism by transferring knowledge in areas of tour and tourism.